 Ad creatives: Tips and best practices

-Coauthored by Alice Guillaume, Manager of Business Operations at AppLovin.
+Coauthored by Alice Guillaume, Marketing Director at AppLovin.

 Today, strong creatives are fundamental to success in the mobile market.
 Ad quality has improved dramatically over the past couple of years, and poorly crafted ads just don’t cut it anymore.
 Banner and interstitial ads dominated in the past, but they now have to make room for interactive ads.
 Creatives have also honed their skills to focus on engaging users, rather than purely on aesthetic appeal.

 A great ad allows you to create a connection between the app and the user—curiosity, engagement, and interest in exploring more are all the reactions you want your potential customer to have after viewing your ad.
 The challenge?
 They need to feel it all within the first few seconds.

 As users get used to ads, they also become very picky about what they want to watch.
 Short attention spans and the option for users to skip your ad after the first five seconds presents an even bigger challenge.
 If a potential customer has a bad impression and skips your ad the first time, they’ll remember your brand negatively and continue to skip your ads even if you’ve switched creatives.
 Conversely, engaging ads not only lure valuable audiences to your app, but they can also significantly boost your organic user acquisition.